Raymond Hitchcock (actor)

 (audio) 1910 phonographic recording of And the World Goes On.

 Montagu Love glares at Hitchcock and Diana Allen in the silent comedy The Beauty Shop (1922).

-Raymond Hitchcock (October 22, 1865 – November 24, 1929) was an American silent film actor, stage actor, and stage producer, who appeared in or produced 30 plays on Broadway from 1898 to 1928, and who appeared in the silent films of the 1920s.
+Raymond Hitchcock (October 22, 1865 – November 24, 1929) was an American silent film actor, stage actor, and stage producer, who appeared in or produced 30 plays on Broadway from 1898 to 1928, and who appeared in the silent films of the 1910s and 1920s.

 Biography

 He first appeared as a star in the character of Abijah Booze in The Yankee Consul, and sang It Was Not Like This in the Olden Time.
 In his stage career, Hitchcock went back and forth between dramatic roles and ones in comic opera.
 In 1905 he appeared on Broadway with John Bunny in Easy Dawson, the two apparently playing firemen.
 Hitchcock also made several phonograph recordings, many of which survive.

 In 1907, Hitchcock was charged with the sexual abuse of two adolescent girls together with New York magnate William A. Chanler.

 As Hitchcock's trial progressed, it was revealed that the charges of sexual abuse were fabricated as part of a blackmail scheme.
 Hitchcock was acquitted by a jury on June 11, 1908, after spending almost nine months in prison.

+He wrote the book to the revue Words and Music (1917).